Geometer1729/TANKS/DankAssembly🅱️oneless.md

 * "Move" advances the tank 10 pixels
 * "Aim" sets the orientation of the tank to the value in a starting from 0
 * "GPS" loads the x chunk of the tank into a and the y chunk of the tank into b
-* "Jmp" takes a value and causes the execution to resume from that index in the program
+* "Jmp" takes a label and causes the execution to resume from that index in the program
   Example:
-   * Jmp 5
-   * Jmp a
-   * Jmp (40)
+   * Jmp shoot
-   * Jmp *
+   * Jmp loop
 * "JmpIf" acts as Jmp when t is 1, but does not do anything when t is 0
 * "Nop" does nothing

-##Values:
+## Values:
 A value is either a
 1. Register label (a,b,t,x), and acts as the value of that register
-2. Memory location (_) where _ is a literal, and acts as the value in memory at that location
+2. Memory location (\_) where \_ is a literal, and acts as the value in memory at that location
-3. Pointer dereference, *, and acts as the value that the X register points to
+3. Pointer dereference, \*, and acts as the value that the X register points to
 4. A literal

+## Labels:
+A label is any string with no spaces ending in a colon before a command